SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Actions.Action.Type-sequence.md

 # sequence attribute

-If Type is "set info", this attribute specifies the sequence to be set on the parameter.
+If Action/Type is "set info", this attribute specifies the sequence to be set on the parameter.

 ## Content Type